No warnings for Queensland

-- East to southeasterly 10 to 15 knots turning northeasterly during the afternoon.
+- Variable about 10 knots, tending north to northeasterly 10 to 15 knots in the afternoon.

 - Below 1 metre.